-French Osteopath Alain Croibier collaborated with Jean-Pierre Barral to develop Neural Manipulation.
-The courses are based on clinical techniques personally developed by Jean-Pierre Barral combined with Alain Croibier's scientific information.
+Neural Manipulation (NM) is a precise manual therapy developed through the clinical work of world-renowned French Osteopath and Physical Therapist Jean-Pierre Barral.
+French Osteopath Alain Croibier collaborated with Jean-Pierre Barral to develop NM.
+The BI courses are based on clinical techniques personally developed by Jean-Pierre Barral combined with Alain Croibier's scientific information.

 Lower Back Pain & Sciatica

-Headaches & Migraines
+Headaches and Migraines

 Carpal Tunnel Syndrome

 Neuralgia & Neuritis

 Sprains & Traumatic Lesions